As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 That was the song of the worker.

-And you can take every song of the worker of those days and apply them, this land is your land, this land is my land.
+And you can take every song of the worker of those days and apply them, this land is your land, this land is my land, and you can apply them to conservatives today.

-I want to take all the liberal songs and make them ours.
+I want to take all the liberal songs and make them ours because the new company store is the United States government.

 They are the big company.

-They are doing precisely, they are exploiting you and I, the backs of our work and our labor, precisely the very thing that they grew up saying they didn't want to happen with with the corporations and the companies.
+They are doing precisely, they are exploiting you and I, the backs of our work and our labor, precisely the very thing that they grew up saying they didn't want to happen with corporations and the companies.

 It's the exploitation of the worker.

-This time the company store is the United States government.
+This time, the company store is the United States government.

 It's no longer a labor movement song, my friends.